 For the past several years, consumers who value off-road capability and interior space have largely turned to SUVs and crossovers for personal and family transportation.
 And while both types of vehicles are very popular, many consumers are unable to clearly explain the difference between them.
-Luckily, your friends here at Arrowhead Honda know the difference, and we've laid it out it for you below.
-Keep reading to learn more.
+Luckily, your friends here at Arrowhead Honda know the difference between a crossover vs SUV.
+Keep reading to learn more!

 The body-on-frame method of building cars has been used since Ford first manufactured the Model-T. This style of design saved a lot of money since manufacturers could put different body styles on the same frame.
 Today, hardly any vehicles aside from commercial vehicles, trucks and off-road vehicles are made this way.
 On the flip side, unitary body construction means that a vehicle's frame and body are made together and are part of the same structure.
 Although a bit more complicated to make, unibody vehicles tend to be safer because of their incorporated crumple zones.